iot-kits/D1M-WX1-APRS-ThingSpeak-OTA-WFM/README.md

     *	Your latitude and longitude in decimal degrees
     *	Your elevation in meters
     *	Your ThingSpeak channel ID and API Write key
-2. Plug the Micro USB cable.....
+2. Connect your PC to the D1 Mini with a Micro USB cable.
+    * Turn off the power switch or unplug the LiPo cell to prevent backfeed.
+    * Set the PROG/RUN switch to RUN
+    * Open the IDE serial monitor
+3. Press the *RESET* button on the D1 Mini twice to start the WiFiManager.
+This is indicated by the blue LED being illuminated.
+You may have to do this a few times to get it to recognize the double resets.
-3. Open your phone’s Wi-Fi connection settings.
+4. Open your phone’s Wi-Fi connection settings.
 After a brief delay *D1M-WX1-portal* will appear in the list of available networks.
 Select it and wait for your phone to connect.
 You may safely ignore any warning that no Internet is available.
-4. Open your phone’s browser.
+5. Open your phone’s browser.
 Enter **192.168.4.1** into the address bar.
 A web page will appear.
-5. Enter the following information:
+6. Enter the following information:
     * Your Wi-Fi SSID (you may select this from the available networks shown at the top of the page)
     *	Your Wi-Fi password
     *	Your callsign-SSID.